HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/limitations/index.md

-# Enduser Search with Opensearch limitations
+# End-user Search with Opensearch limitations

-Take note of the following limitations when using HCL Enduser Search with Opensearch:
+Take note of the following limitations when using HCL End-user Search with Opensearch:

 ## Pagination